String topology on the space of paths with endpoints in a submanifold: Introduction

 This article is organized as follows.
 In Section \ref{sec_def_path_product} we introduce the path product via the more general construction of the space $P^f$.
 We will then discuss the basic properties of the path product.
 Certain classes of examples of the path product are investigated in Section \ref{sec_path_product_examples}.
 In Section \ref{sec_invariance_product} we show that the product on $\mathrm{H}_{\bullet}(P^f)$ is invariant under homotopies of $f$.
-The module structure over the Chas-Sullivan ring is introduced in Section \ref{sec_definition_module} and we study the behaviour of the module structure in some specific cases in Section \ref{sec_module_structure_explicit}.
-In Section \ref{sec_invariance_module} we show that the module structure on $\mathrm{H}_{\bullet}(P^f)$ is invariant under homotopies of $f$.
-Finally, in Section \ref{sec_su2_su3} we consider the case of the manifold $SU(n)$ with subgroup $SU(2)$.
-We explicitly compute the rational homology of the path space $P_{SU(2)}^{\mathrm{sg}}SU(n)$ and use this to see the failure of the algebra structure over the Chas-Sullivan ring.
+The module structure over the Chas-Sullivan ring is introduced in Section \ref{sec_definition_module} and we study the behavior of the module structure in some specific cases in Section \ref{sec_module_structure_explicit}.
+Finally, in Section \ref{sec_invariance_module} we show that the module structure on $\mathrm{H}_{\bullet}(P^f)$ is invariant under homotopies of $f$ and discuss consequences of this invariance.

 \emph{In this article we assume that all manifolds are connected.
 Moreover, if $X$ and $Y$ are topological spaces, the tensor product of homology groups $\mathrm{H}_{\bullet}(X) \otimes \mathrm{H}_{\bullet}(Y)$ is always understood as the tensor product over the coefficient ring, i.e. $\mathrm{H}_{\bullet}(X) \otimes \mathrm{H}_{\bullet}(Y) = \mathrm{H}_{\bullet}(X;R) \otimes_R \mathrm{H}_{\bullet}(Y;R)$.
 If the coefficient ring $R$ is a field then we shall make the identification given by the Künneth isomorphism $\mathrm{H}_{\bullet}(X\times Y) \cong \mathrm{H}_{\bullet}(X)\otimes \mathrm{H}_{\bullet}(Y)$ without always explicitly stating it.}